Kurvana

 Do THC Cartridges Expire?

 Most cartridges expire within a year of manufacture.
-If you’re wondering what happens if you smoke an expired cart, don’t worry; it’s not dangerous.
-It just won’t have much of an effect.
+If you’re wondering what happens if you smoke an expired weed cart, don’t worry; it’s not dangerous.
+It just won’t have much of an effect, and the flavor will be lacking.

 THC loses its potency by converting to cannabinol (CBN), and terpenes lose their flavor over time due to natural environmental (heat, light, oxidation) factors.
-Thus, using an expired cartridge is unlikely to hurt you but won’t give you the typical effect.
+Thus, using an expired cartridge is unlikely to hurt you but won’t give you the typical effect, nor will it taste the same as when fresh.